illusivesoulworks/docs/versioned_docs/version-1.18.x/champions/commands.md

 # Commands

-All of the Champions commands are available through `/champions`.
+All the Champions commands are available through `/champions`.

 ## Command Guide
 |Syntax|Meaning|